Watch the full video

 Acting out Bee-Bot commands

-This Computing video supports teachers in delivering an unplugged activity that helps children develop a deeper understanding of algorithms and programming.
-By physically acting out commands, pupils begin to grasp how a Bee-Bot responds only to the exact instructions it is given.
-One child plays the role of the controller, while another becomes the Bee-Bot, following one command at a time such as “Clear, Forward, Go.”
-The key learning point is precision: children must see that vague or incorrect instructions lead to unexpected outcomes, helping them recognise the importance of clear sequencing.
+This Computing video supports teachers in leading the children through an unplugged activity to build their understanding of algorithms and programming.
+By physically acting out commands, the children explore how a Bee-Bot responds only to the exact instructions it is given.
+One child acts as the controller while another becomes the Bee-Bot, following single instructions such as ‘Clear’, ‘Forward’ and ‘Go’.
+The key learning point is precision, as the children see that vague or incorrect instructions cause unexpected outcomes, highlighting the importance of clear sequencing.